 Despite his intense passion for birds, Roberts did not immediately become an ornithologist.
 Instead, he returned to his native Philadelphia to attend the University of Pennsylvania Medical School.
 After graduation and residency, he returned to Minneapolis.
 His large practice included a diversity of patients, both wealthy and indigent, as well as public health work on TB.
 During vacations, Roberts explored and collected birds along the Mississippi in southeastern Minnesota, along the North Shore, in the Red River Valley and near Lake Vermilion.

 In 1915, Roberts ended his successful medical practice and took an unpaid post as “associate curator” of the state’s Natural History Museum at the University of Minnesota, where he revamped the museum.
 Inspired by established natural history museums out East, he planned large dioramas set in Minnesota, organized a lecture series, and arranged for traveling cases showing the state’s birds and mammals to school children.
-As an educator at the University, his primary goal was to increase his students’ interest in and information about birds, and frequent accounts that reached him of the pleasure students had derived from their bird hobby “always left him with pleasant thoughts of having accomplished what he had hoped to do.”
+As an eductor at the University, his primary goal was to increase his students' interest in and knowledge about birds.
+Frequent accounts that reached him of the pleasure students had derived from their bird hobby “always left him with pleasant thoughts of having accomplished what he had hoped to do.”

 Eventually, Roberts fulfilled a lifelong dream of authoring a book on Minnesota’s birds.
 Published in 1932, The Birds of Minnesota was and remains an unparalleled compilation of data on the state’s native birds.